stegos/stegos-website/content/news/2020/01/bithumb.md

 [Deposits](https://global.bithumb.pro/asset/deposit/spot?c=STG) will be accepted from January 16th 2020 at 9am UTC.
 [Trading](https://global.bithumb.pro/spot/trade;symbol=STG_USDT) will be activated from January 17th at 10am UTC.
 You will be able to trade STG for Tether (USDT) and vice versa.

+**IMPORTANT: Deposits to Bithumb can be made publicly or privately.
+If you want to make a private payment, you MUST generate a payment certificate and provide the output hash or your deposit will be lost.
+To make a public payment from our GUI wallet, please download the latest version from here.**

 If you're new to Bithumb Global, make sure to sign up beforehand so you have funds allocated once trading begins.
-You can sign up for an account [here](https://www.bithumb.pro/en-us).
+You can sign up for an account [here](https://stg.to/bg).

 ## Who Are Bithumb Global?